FusaishiHaruaki/WIC-Fall-Dev-UCSD-Prerequisite-Search/README.md

 # Limitations:
 - The page can currently only be accessed through the local file
 - Requires wifi to run
-- Pressing the Enter key causes inaccurate input (need to push submit button)
+- Pressing the Enter key causes inaccurate input (fixed)
 - Ugly layout
 - Requires input with specific regulations
 - Outdated? prerequisite sheet